Everyone wears clothes, and often buys clothes, we may have many criteria when choosing clothes,…

 The peel test is performed between two substrates that are bonded together with an adhesive.
 These substrates may be flexible or one may be flexible and the other rigid.
 The adhesive itself is usually in the form of a thin layer between the two substrates, such as an adhesive located on the underside of a piece of tape being placed on a steel plate.

 In general, the purpose of peel testing is to determine the adhesive strength of the material.
-This bond strength may be referred to as the “stickiness” of the material because it is a measure of the resistance of the samples to separating from each other after the application of the adhesive.
+This bond strength may be referred to as the “stickiness” of the material because it is a measure of the resistance of the samples to separate from each other after the application of the adhesive.
 This measurement can be used to determine if the adhesive is as strong as needed and if a different adhesive or bonding process needs to be used.

 What are the common peel test applications?